 Choosing to work with an EOR service can save you valuable time that would otherwise go into setting up the entire hiring process, payroll management, tax management, and other such HR-related operations.

 The additional benefits of working with an EOR of repute such as Skuad involve tailor-made contracts for your needs, the establishment of all processes in compliance with local laws, easy amendment of existing contracts, and convenient e-signing of documents.

 There are several kinds of visas in Thailand.
 The following table provides key details.

 Work visas have several formalities that must be completed.
-An EOR service such as Skuad can help you with all the conventions associated with onboarding a foreign employee, including visa-related solutions.
+Skuad can help you with all the processing associated with onboarding a foreign employee, including visa-related solutions.

 To work in Thailand, you need a work permit.
 You can apply for a work permit if you are on a Non-Immigrant Visa.
 You must apply for a work permit alongside your employer.
 All employment documents as well as several company documents need to be submitted for the application to be completed and approved.